noahdotpy/mytoolbox/README.md

 ## After the installation

-You will need to use the password 'ublue-os' to enroll the secure boot key if you are using secure boot.
+You will need to use the password `ublue-os` to enroll the secure boot key if you are using secure boot.